getbraincloud/braincloud-docs/docs/api/2_capi/group/syslistgroupspage.md

 ## Method Parameters
 Parameter | Description
 --------- | -----------
-where | A mongo style query string. maxReturn | The max count of groups to randomly select.
+context | The JSON context for the page request